Some posts contain compensated links. Please read this disclaimer for more info.

-The ruggedness of Dabarski Kukovi is perhaps rivalled by that of Hajdučki and Rožanski Kukovi, but nothing matches its monolithic status and the extent of its dominance over the surrounding environment.
+The ruggedness of Dabarski Kukovi is perhaps rivaled by that of Hajdučki and Rožanski Kukovi.
+Still, nothing matches its monolithic status and the extent of its dominance over the surrounding environment.

-Autumn is a magical season on Velebit, as forest turns to their coloured coat.
-Yellow and red leaves adorn trees and shrubs, colder days become more pleasant to hike during the day, but require warm clothes both in the morning and the evening.
+Autumn is a magical season on Velebit, as the forest turns to their colored coat.
+Yellow and red leaves adorn trees and shrubs; colder days become more pleasant to hike during the day but require warm clothes both in the morning and the evening.

-Morning drops of dew sparkle on yellow grass, and the otherwise invisible cobwebs now glitter like pearl necklaces.
+Morning drops of dew sparkle on yellow grass and the otherwise invisible cobwebs now glitter like pearl necklaces.
 Fresh air fills the lungs, carrying, besides the smell of vegetation, a scent of wilderness.
-To the great joy of animals, as well as people, ripe red rosehip fruits are scattered across the grass.
-The cliffs are now romantic, but from the foot of the mountain.
+To the great joy of animals and people, ripe red rosehip fruits are scattered across the grass.
+The cliffs are now romantic but from the foot of the mountain.

 Standing on the rock, the view from the protruding rock on the edge of a precipice, above beech and silver fir treetops, is absolutely stunning.
-The stone spine rises above the greens and the yellows of a landscape of meadows and forests, as though it is the fossilised remains of a long-gone, immensely huge dinosaur, Godzilla or some similar monster.
+The stone spine rises above the greens and the yellows of a landscape of meadows and forests, as though it is the fossilized remains of a long-gone, immensely huge dinosaur, Godzilla, or some similar monster.

-The only difference is that this spine goes on for kilometres, and is hundreds of meters high.
-Geologists would not agree with this description, and so theirs is the following: limestone, examined through a long period of rock formation prone to erosion by the elements.
+The only difference is that this spine goes on for kilometers and is hundreds of meters high.
+Geologists would disagree with this description, and so theirs is the following: limestone, examined through a long period of rock formation prone to erosion by the elements.

-Moreover, tectonics arranged the rocks in a regular sequence resembling a wall that rises above giant green valleys, with the highest monolithic rocks, cliffs called kukovi in Croatian.
+Moreover, tectonics arranged the rocks regularly, resembling a wall that rises above giant green valleys, with the highest monolithic rocks, cliffs called kukovi in Croatian.

-One moment the sun is shining out there in the open, the next the shadow of a narrow pass looms, as at the foot of a skyscraper in a metropolis, with the only difference being that these are rocks and not tall buildings, and there is no artificial, man-produced sound here that would disturb the peace and quiet.
+One moment the sun is shining out there in the open, the next the shadow of a narrow pass looms, as at the foot of a skyscraper in a metropolis, with the only difference being that these are rocks and not tall buildings.
+There is no artificial, man-produced sound here that would disturb the peace and quiet.

 The only sounds you hear are the rustle of leaves in the breeze and the occasional bird singing.
 At every corner, you reach a precipitous chasm underneath rocks that look like huge towers or even buildings, flat and smooth as if sculpted by a giant chisel.